kes151/kes151.github.io/index.md

 Kathryn Sanford is a third-year PhD student of English literature at the University of Miami.
 Focusing on medieval and early modern literature, she is primarily interested in utilizing psychoanalytic approaches— namely trauma theory— to dissect narratives of the monstrous.
 In her future research, she intends to explore how monstrous elements impact romantic narratives in medieval literature.

-> When is a monster not a monster?
-Oh, when you love it. <br>
+> "When is a monster not a monster?
+Oh, when you love it." <br>
 > *Start Here,* Caitlyn Siehl

 Kathryn is also a TTRPG enthusiast and a hobby jewelry maker.